Diabetes & DKA (Ketoacidosis)

-Diabetic ketoacidosis (DKA) is a serious condition that can lead to diabetic coma (passing out for a long time) or even death.
+DKA is no joke, it’s a serious condition that can lead to diabetic coma or even death.
+DKA is caused by an overload of ketones present in your blood.

 When your cells don't get the glucose they need for energy, your body begins to burn fat for energy, which produces ketones.
 Ketones are chemicals that the body creates when it breaks down fat to use for energy.
 The body does this when it doesn’t have enough insulin to use glucose, the body’s normal source of energy.
 When ketones build up in the blood, they make it more acidic.
 They are a warning sign that your diabetes is out of control or that you are getting sick.